escottalexander/stablecoin-challenge/README.md

 Then go to the Debug Tab and trigger the `Lending.flashLoan` method with your `FlashLoanLiquidator` contract address as the `recipient`, the amount of CORN needed to liquidate as the `amount` and the borrowers address as the `extraParam`.

-Pretty cool, huh? you can liquidate any position without needing to have the CORN to pay back the loan!
+Pretty cool, huh?
+You can liquidate any position without needing to have the CORN to pay back the loan!

 ### ⚔️ Side Quest 2: Maximum Leverage With A Recursive Borrow > Swap > Deposit Loop